Orthodontics

 Expected Changes After TMJ Braces Treatment

 Some patients experience reduced jaw tension, improved chewing ability, and fewer headaches related to muscle strain.
-These improvements often occur gradually as the jaw muscles adapt to the new bite alignment.
+These improvements often occur gradually as jaw muscles adapt to the new bite alignment.

-Maintaining these results requires consistent use of retainers and regular dental checkups to ensure that alignment remains stable.
+Maintaining these results requires consistent use of retainers and regular dental checkups to ensure alignment remains stable.

 Realistic Results From Braces for TMJ